ncarandini/XFUserSecrets/README.md

 The last one is preferable because we only needs to add a file that we can just copy and paste on every project where we want to use UserSecrets, without touching the `.csproj` file.

 When MSBuild runs, *Microsoft.Common.targets* searches the directory structure for the `Directory.Build.targets` file.
-If it finds one, it imports the targets without the need to explicitely import them on the `.csproj` file.
+If it finds one, it imports the targets without the need to explicitly import them on the `.csproj` file.
 More info about the `Directory.Build.props`and `Directory.Build.targets` files can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).

 Here is the `Directory.Build.targets` file that I've made to implement those steps (thanks to [Jonathan Dick](https://twitter.com/redth) help):